 - Le 39V – rooftop haute cuisine – 39 Av.
 George V, 75008 Paris

-Along with Avenue Montaigne, the Champs Elysées and the surrounding area is considered the Triangle d’Or (Golden Triangle), with flagships of many French luxury brands such as Chanel, Louis Vuitton, etc.
+Along with Avenue Montaigne, the Champs Elysées and the surrounding area is considered the Triangle d’Or (Golden Triangle), with flagships of many French luxury houses such as Chanel, Louis Vuitton, etc. There are also many affordable French brands in the area.

 And if you are a football fan, check out the Paris Saint Germain football team’s souvenir shop that is on the Champs.